Tiarella 'Sea Foam' flowers

 - Container Planting

 Sea Foam Foamflower will grow to be only 6 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 15 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.